 The Orion leadership team is committed to collaborating with tenants to implement environmental, social and governance ("ESG") initiatives across Orion's portfolio.
-Orion is committed to making ESG an integral component of the Company's long-term strategy for the success of Orion, as well as the communities and tenants that Orion serves.
+Orion is committed to making ESG an integral component of the Company's long-term strategy for success, as well as the communities and tenants that Orion serves.